Right of Way Rules for Boating

 1. A Vessel Not Under Command or a Vessel Restricted in Its Ability to Maneuver

-The Coast Guard gives these two types of vessels the same level of priority.
+The USCG gives these two types of vessels the same level of priority.
 A boat “not under command” means that an unexpected circumstance is keeping the boat from maneuvering, like an engine or steering failure.

-A vessel that restricted in its ability to maneuver is unable to move out of the way of other boats due to the nature of its work, like a buoy tender fixing a navigational aid or vessel transferring passengers while underway.
+A vessel that is restricted in its maneuverability is unable to move out of the way of other boats due to the nature of its work, such as a buoy tender fixing a navigational aid or a vessel transferring passengers while underway.

 2. A Vessel Being Overtaken